sam-mcclure/Study-Guide/Misc/Notes.md

 - Most common use: Cleaning up any leftover debris from your component
 - Can not call setState

+* React is designed around the concept of reusable components.
+You define small components and you put them together to form bigger components.
+All components, big or small, are reusable, even accross different projects.
+A React component - in its simplest form - is a plain-old JavaScript function

+* React Component names should start with a capital letter, every component recieves a list of attributes called props, and they use JSX (similar to HTML, but not HTML)

+* Inside JSX, you can use any JavaScript expression within a pair of curly braces.
+JSX only allows expresssions (ternary okay, but not if statements)

+* You can write React components with JavaScript classes (class Button extends React.Component)

+* All React element attributes (events included) are names using camelCase, rather than lowercase. (onClick rather than onclick)

+* We pass an actual JavaScript function reference as the event handler, rather than a string. (onClick={handleClick} not onClick="handleClick)

 # Week 2

 ## Redux